-It might sound a little crazy—because we’re all about walking—but the best way to see Chicago actually may not be by foot.
-A breezy boat tour across Lake Michigan or on the Chicago River is the place to be if you’re in search of the best skyline views of the Windy City.
+It might sound a little crazy—because we’re all about walking tours—but the best way to see Chicago actually may not be by foot.
+A Chicago River architecture tour is the place to be if you’re in search of the best skyline views of the Windy City.
 Home to some of the nation’s finest architecture—think of buildings like the Sears Tower and the Aon Center—Chicago only gets better when you hop aboard a Chicago River architecture tour and head off-shore to admire the stunning skyline from afar.

-There are certainly plenty of companies that offer tours, but we’ve done the heavy lifting and found a few Chicago architecture boat tours that really stand out among the rest.
+There are certainly plenty of companies that offer a terrific Chicago architecture tour, but we’ve done the heavy lifting and found a few Chicago architecture boat tours that really stand out among the rest.
 When planning a memorable trip to Chicago, consider booking one of the following six Chicago architecture boat tours.

 Chicago Architecture Foundation River Cruise

-An obvious first choice when seeking out the best Chicago architecture boat tour would be one of the tours offered by the Chicago Architecture Foundation.
+An obvious first choice when seeking out the best Chicago architecture boat tour would be one of the Chicago architecture tours offered by the Chicago Architecture Foundation.
 Visitors hop aboard Chicago’s First Lady, the vessel that will take passengers on a very informative 90-minute cruise.
-CAC-certified docents tell guests about over 50 buildings that sit along the Chicago River, offering details about construction and the city’s exciting history.
-There’s a full-service snack bar aboard the ship, beautiful open-air decks on top, and climate controlled lower cabins.
+Chicago Architecture Center-certified docents tell guests about more than 50 buildings that sit along the Chicago River, offering details about construction and the city’s exciting history.
+There’s a full-service snack bar aboard the ship, beautiful open-air decks on top, and climate-controlled lower cabins.

-On the Seadog Architecture Tour, passengers will board a sleek open-air speedboat and spend 75 minutes cruising around the Chicago Locks and then right up the Chicago River for sweeping views of the city’s impressive skyline.
+On the Seadog Chicago Architecture Boat Tour, passengers will board a sleek open-air speedboat and spend 75 minutes cruising around the Chicago Locks and then right up the Chicago River for sweeping views of the city’s impressive skyline.
 On the Chicago River boat tour, you’ll also cruise past iconic locations like Grant Park and Buckingham Fountain.
 There’s live, guided narration with bits and bobs about Chicago's history and stories about notable architecture, like the Willis Tower and Lyric Opera, so guests are sure to come away with plenty of historical and architectural information about the storied Windy City.
 And for some extra fun: this cruise is BYOB!

 Shoreline Sightseeing Architecture River Tour

-With building highlights like Tribune Tower, Wrigley Building, and Marina City, Shoreline Sightseeing will take passengers past over 40 landmarks that have defined Chicago as the beautiful and iconic gem that it is today.
+With building highlights like the Tribune Tower, Wrigley Building, and Marina City, Shoreline Sightseeing will take passengers past more than 40 landmarks that have defined Chicago as the beautiful and iconic gem that it is today.
 The cruise will visit all three branches of the Chicago River for breathtaking views of and detailed stories about the city’s most famous landmarks.

 To book: $35; mercurycruises.com